 For the full context see the source code.

-By waiting for 8 stable reads at 3ms intervals, I give the signal 24ms to stablise.
-And by storing the high/low bits in an unsigned 8-bit integer, I can easily compare it to 0 or 255 to determine if the signal is stable.
+And by storing the high/low bits in an unsigned 8-bit integer, I can easily compare it to 0

 Compared to some other debouncing techniques (like using a capacitor), my approach has the drawback that it won't protect against brief background inteference during an otherwise stable signal - the hope being that this has been safely avoided by those 10K resistors.